LAKERS TOGETHER: Find out how we're moving forward.

 Hauenstein Center for Presidential Studies

-Ralph W. Hauenstein's life of leadership and service inspires the mission of the Hauenstein Center for Presidential Studies: we are dedicated to inspiring the search for principled common ground, and to raising a community of ethical, effective leaders for the 21st century.
+Inspired by Ralph Hauenstein's life of leadership and service, the Hauenstein Center for Presidential Studies at Grand Valley State University is dedicated to raising a community of ethical, effective leaders for the 21st century.
 Our world-class initiatives and resources include the following:

 Kutsche Office of Local History